George Eliot: Career in fiction

 After the success of Adam Bede, Eliot continued to write popular novels for the next fifteen years.
 Within a year of completing Adam Bede, she finished The Mill on the Floss, dedicating the manuscript: "To my beloved husband, George Henry Lewes, I give this MS. of my third book, written in the sixth year of our life together, at Holly Lodge, South Field, Wandsworth, and finished 21 March 1860."
 Silas Marner (1861) and Romola (1863) soon followed, and later Felix Holt, the Radical (1866) and her most acclaimed novel, Middlemarch (1871–1872).
 Her last novel was Daniel Deronda, published in 1876, after which she and Lewes moved to Witley, Surrey.
 By this time Lewes's health was failing, and he died two years later, on 30 November 1878.
-Eliot spent the next two years editing Lewes's final work, Life and Mind, for publication, and found solace and companionship with John Walter Cross, a Scottish commission agent 20 years her junior, whose mother had recently died.
+Eliot spent the next six months editing Lewes's final work, Life and Mind, for publication, and found solace and companionship with longtime friend and financial adviser John Walter Cross, a Scottish commission agent 20 years her junior, whose mother had recently died.

 Marriage to John Cross and death

-On 16 May 1880 Eliot married John Walter Cross (1840–1924) and again changed her name, this time to Mary Ann Cross.
-While the marriage courted some controversy due to the difference in ages, it pleased her brother Isaac, who had broken off relations with her when she had begun to live with Lewes, and now sent congratulations.
-While the couple were honeymooning in Venice, Cross, in a reported suicide attempt, jumped from the hotel balcony into the Grand Canal.
+On 16 May 1880, eighteen months after Lewes' death, Eliot married John Walter Cross (1840–1924) and again changed her name, this time to Mary Ann Cross.
+While the marriage courted some controversy due to the 21 year age differences, it pleased her brother Isaac that she was married in this relationship.
+He had broken off relations with her when she had begun to live with Lewes, and now sent congratulations.
+While the couple were honeymooning in Venice, Cross, in a suicide attempt, jumped from the hotel balcony into the Grand Canal.
 He survived, and the newlyweds returned to England.
 They moved to a new house in Chelsea, but Eliot fell ill with a throat infection.
 This, coupled with the kidney disease with which she had been afflicted for several years, led to her death on 22 December 1880 at the age of 61.

 Due to her denial of the Christian faith and her relationship with Lewes, Eliot was not buried in Westminster Abbey.
 She was instead interred in Highgate Cemetery (East), Highgate, London, in the area reserved for political and religious dissenters and agnostics, beside the love of her life, George Henry Lewes.
 The graves of Karl Marx and her friend Herbert Spencer are nearby.
-In 1980, on the centenary of her death, a memorial stone was established for her in the Poets' Corner.
+In 1980, on the centenary of her death, a memorial stone was established for her in the Poets' Corner between W. H. Auden and Dylan Thomas, with a quote from Scenes of Clerical Life: "The first condition of human goodness is something to love; the second something to reverence".

+Personal appearance

+George Eliot was considered by contemporaries to be physically unattractive; she herself knew this and made jokes about her appearance in letters to friends.
+Despite this, numerous acquaintances found that the force of her personality overcame their impression of her appearance.
+Of his first meeting with her on 9 May 1869, Henry James wrote: